menopause information

 MACA is a root from Peru which contains high amounts of vitamins, minerals, enzymes and essential amino acids.
 It is said to enhance hormone production and is promoted as a libido enhancing agent, but very little scientific information on its effect is available.

-SAGE This herb can be taken as a tea or as an extract to help with hot flushes.
+SAGE This herb can be taken as a tea or as an extract in tablet form to help with hot flushes.
 There are studies ongoing into its effectiveness but does seem to have a regulating effect on hormones.
 Caution with HIGH BLOOD PRESSURE and if taking TAMOXIFEN

 ST JOHN'S WORT Hypericum perforatum or commonly known as St John's Wort or "Nature's Prozac".
 This extract acts by inhibiting neurotransmitters in the brain to have an anxiety reducing and anti-depressant effect.
 Shown in studies to be as effective as some traditional anti-depressants but better tolerated without the side effects.
 It may be useful for women suffering mild to moderate anxiety and depressive symptoms at the menopause.
 Caution: many drug interactions-Check with your pharmacist.
 Common drugs affected: DIGOXIN, THE ORAL CONTRACEPTIVE PILL, MIGRAINE DRUGS, ANTI ASTHMA (THEOPHYLLINE) AND ANTI EPILEPTIC DRUGS, WARFARIN, CYCLOSPORIN, HIV DRUGS AND OTHERS.
 DO NOT TAKE WITH OTHER ANTI DEPRESSANT DRUGS.
 St John’s Wort can cause a rash that develops in sunlight.